-How to disable "mod_perl"The optional Apache server extension "mod_perl" is known to cause a number of issues with our MIDAS room booking and resource scheduling system due to the way it "caches" certain parts of the software, and therefore it should be disabled prior to installation of MIDAS on your system.
+How to disable "mod_perl"The optional Apache server extension "mod_perl" is known to cause a number of issues with our MIDAS room booking and resource scheduling system due to the way it "caches" certain parts of the software.
+Therefore, "mod_perl" should be disabled prior to the installation of MIDAS on your server.

-If you are unsure whether your server is running the "mod_perl" extension, please check with your hosting provider/system administrator.
+If you are unsure whether your server is running the "mod_perl" extension, please check with your hosting provider or system administrator.

 To disable the "mod_perl" extension under Apache:

-- Comment out this line by adding a "#" at the start:#Include "conf/extra/httpd-perl.conf"
+- Comment out this line by adding a "#" (hash) character at the start of the line:#Include "conf/extra/httpd-perl.conf"

-- Save the changes, and restart your Apache server
+- Save the changes to your httpd.conf file, and restart your Apache server.

 Once you've disabled "mod_perl" and restarted your server, you will be able to install and use MIDAS.

-If you do not have access to your server's "httpd.conf" file and mod_perl is running on your server, please check with your hosting/server provider that it can be disabled.
+If you do not have access to your server's "httpd.conf" file and mod_perl is running on your server, please check with your hosting or server provider that it can be disabled.

 Please Note: You will be unable to install MIDAS on a server running "mod_perl".
 Please check with your hosting provider or system administrator if unsure.